grensen/perceptron_concept/README.md

       }
 ```

+Ehm, netinput[16]???, thats one of the clues of this concept, because we dont need a netinput array and take insteakd a fast efficency variable to sum up the products + the bias to the net variable.
+Thats massiv, the NN needs only 2 arrays and one variable instead of 3 arrays in the inner n loop.
-Lets finish this easy loops with the inner weight loop ;)
+Lets finish this with the inner weight loop ;)

 ```